neo4j-devtools/graph-app-starter/README.md

 **For online/hosted graph applications**

-Neo4j Desktop looks for a `manifest.json` in the web root and look for a name there.
+Neo4j Desktop looks for a `manifest.json` in the web root and look for a `<name>` tag to derive graph app name.
+The icon will be fetched from the `<link rel="icon">` tag if it exists.

 The fallback is using the documents `<title>` tag if no manifest file is found.

 ### Graph application release notes on updates
 Include `release-notes.md` on the same level as `package.json` to have Neo4j Desktop display your applications release notes when it's updated.